Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Numerical Experiments

-We do not include \texttt{ORF} here, however, because it involves doing computations on a $d\times d$ matrix, which exceeds the capacity of our computer for $d=16675$.
-By contrast, $\texttt{RFF}$ is not subject to this limitation.
-We use the RTSG design instead of an LHD design for \texttt{RFF} because it is computationally prohibitive---both in time and space---to generate a LHD in $d=16675$ dimensions.
-Moreover, because the dimensionality of this example is substantially higher than those in Sections~\ref{sec:prod-line} and \ref{sec:assortment}, \texttt{RFF} needs a larger number of random Fourier components to produce reasonable predictions.
-Hence, we set the number to be $\frac{n}{10}$ instead of $\sqrt{n}$ as in the previous sections.
+We exclude \texttt{TM-LHD}, \texttt{M-RTSG}, and \texttt{TM-LHD} here, however, because they involve both storing training data of size $n\times d$ and doing computations on $n\times n$ dense matrices, both of which exceed the capacity of our computer when $n$ is larger than 10000.
+In contrast, $\texttt{TM-RTSG}$, $\texttt{RFF}$, and $\texttt{FK}$ are not subject to this limitation.

-We can see from Figure~\ref{fig:LP_STOCFOR3} that \texttt{TM-RTSG} outperforms \texttt{RFF} and \texttt{FK} in prediction accuracy by a large margin.
+We can see from Figure~\ref{fig:LP_STOCFOR3} that \texttt{TM-RTSG} outperforms \texttt{RFF} and \texttt{FK} in prediction accuracy by a large margin, while its computational efficiency is lower but still at an acceptable level.
 Further, the advantage of \texttt{TM-RTSG} appears to be increasing as the number of design points increases.
 Such an advantage in prediction accuracy is also reflected clearly in Figure~\ref{fig:STOCFOR3_2Dslice}.
 It shows projections of the true response surface and the predicted surfaces onto two arbitrarily chosen dimensions, with the values of the design variable in the other dimensions being randomly chosen from $\sfrac{1}{4}$, $\sfrac{1}{2}$, and $\sfrac{3}{4}$.